harris-ippp/harris-ippp.github.io/index.md

 The lowest homework grade will be dropped.

-Since homework solutions will be posted and discussed in lab the following week, late homework can only be accepted until Sunday night.
+Since homework solutions will be posted and discussed in lab the following week, late homework can only be accepted until Sunday night with a 10% deduction for each late day (starting Thursdays after 10:30am).
 Notify the TAs to 'pull' when late homework is complete.

 ## Final Projects (25%)